-I am a PhD candidate at UC Davis, studying Education with a designated emphasis in Writing, Rhetoric and Composition Studies, specifically studying composition pedagogy and digital literacies.
-I am currently working on my dissertation, which presents qualitative case studies of three first-year composition (FYC) courses that take different approaches to using social web technologies as a part of the course.
+I am a PhD candidate at UC Davis, studying Writing, Rhetoric and Composition Studies.
+This fall, I will finish my dissertation, which presents three qualitative case studies of first-year composition (FYC) instructors who take a variety of theoretical approaches to using social media as a part of the course.

 Administration.
-I have served as co-chair for four committees and organizations at UC Davis, while serving on several others as members.
-Nationally, I have served as a review board member for the PraxisWiki section of Kairos: A Journal of Rhetoric, Technology and Pedagogy.
+I have served as co-chair for four committees and organizations at UC Davis amidst other on-campus service.
+Nationally, I have served as a review board member for the PraxisWiki section of Kairos: A Journal of Rhetoric, Technology and Pedagogy and as a reviewer for the Computers and Writing Conference and proceedings.

 Pedagogy-Informing Scholarship.
 I have published my scholarship in Computers and Composition, Kairos: A Journal of Rhetoric, Technology, Pedagogy, and the Journal of Interactive Technology and Pedagogy.
 I’ve also presented at national conferences such as Computers and Writing, the Conference on College Composition and Communication, and the Council of Writing Program Administrators.